 Operation Shmenti Capelli is one of the most unique filmmaking stories in Bulgaria during the last twenty years.
 The long awaited eccentric comedy is a personal dream of popular Bulgarian ...
 See full summary »

-TILT is a love story set against the backdrop of the changing political and social environment in Europe in the late 80's and early 90's.
+TILT is a love story set against the backdrop of the changing political and social environment in Europe in the late 1980s and early '90s.
 Can this love survive the challenges of emigration, a violent homeland and immoral social atmosphere thanks to a gang of adventurous friends?
-Written by

 Was this review helpful to you?